James Askew, Parent Governor, Vice Chair of Governors

 I left Horspath in July 2015 to take my first headship at Marsh Baldon Primary School, a village school within the Wheatley Partnership.

 After 8 years as a parent at the school, I was keen to remain involved with the school after my children left.
 So in Sept 2016 I moved to the role of co-opted governor, having previously served as a parent governor since 2013.
-I am currently the chair of the Children, Learning and Communications committee, and vice-chair of the governing body.
-I have lived in Horspath for 16 years, and work in the marketing department of a Silicon Valley-based software company.
+I am currently the chair of the Children, Learning and Communications committee.
+I have lived in Horspath for 18 years, and work in the marketing department of a Silicon Valley-based software company.
 I am also a parent governor at Wheatley Park School, where my son is in Year 9.

 I feel very passionately about the education of children and recognise the importance that early experiences have on their development, achievements and happiness.
 I have worked within the education system for over 10 years, as a primary school teacher for 8 years and as a teaching assistant and a support worker for unaccompanied asylum seeker children previous to that.
 I am a mother to a child in reception class and, along with every parent in the school, I want our children to leave Horspath having the best possible experience of primary school.